^

 • with the treatment provided.

-The most important factor in the prognosis is the defeat of regional lymph nodes without the presence of distant metastases.
-For example, the prognosis of metastases in the lymph nodes of the neck of "non-squamous cell cancer" remains disappointing - 10-25 months.
-Survival of patients with stomach cancer depends on the possibility of carrying out a radical operation.
-Only a small part of the patients who are not operated or operated negatively are reaching the five-year limit.
-The average life expectancy is 3-11 months, and the effect on this figure is exerted by the presence or absence of distant metastases.
+The most important prognostic factor is the involvement of regional lymph nodes without the presence of distant metastases.
+For example, the prognosis for metastases in the lymph nodes of the neck of "non-squamous cell carcinoma" remains disappointing - 10-25 months.
+The survival of patients with stomach cancer depends on the possibility of radical surgery.
+Only a small proportion of non-operated or non-radically operated patients reach the five-year mark.
+The average life expectancy is 3-11 months, and this figure is influenced by the presence or absence of distant metastases.

-The presence of metastasis in the lymph nodes in breast cancer significantly worsens the prognosis.
-As a rule, relapse and metastasis is observed in the first five years after surgery in 35-65% of women, which indicates the activation of the process.
+The presence of metastases in the lymph nodes in breast cancer significantly worsens the prognosis.
+As a rule, relapses and metastases are observed in the first five years after surgery in 35-65% of women, which indicates the activation of the process.
 Life expectancy after treatment is 12-24 months.

-Patients with melanoma of the head, neck, and trunk have a more unfavorable prognosis than those with melanoma of the limb region, since the risk of metastasizing to the lymph nodes of these tumors is higher by 35%.
+Patients with melanoma of the head, neck, and trunk have a more unfavorable prognosis than those with melanoma of the extremities, since the risk of metastasis to the lymph nodes of these tumors is 35% higher.

-The criterion of successful treatment can serve as an indicator of five-year survival.
-The prognosis after excision of the tumor is determined not only by the presence or absence of metastases in regional lymph nodes, as well as the number of affected nodes.
+The criterion for successful treatment can be the five-year survival rate.
+The prognosis after tumor excision is determined not only by the presence or absence of metastases in regional lymph nodes, but also by the number of affected nodes.

-If metastases are found in the lymph nodes without a primary tumor focus, the prognosis may be favorable.
-The outcome of a special treatment based on the five-year survival rate for isolated metastasis to the lymph nodes is: in the case of axillary lymph node involvement, more than 64%, inguinal - over 63%, cervical lymph nodes - 48%.
+If metastases are detected in lymph nodes without a primary tumor focus, the prognosis may be favorable.
+The outcome of special treatment based on the five-year survival rate for isolated metastasis to lymph nodes is: in case of axillary lymph node involvement - more than 64%, inguinal - over 63%, cervical - 48%.

 You are reporting a typo in the following text: